What Are Corporate Minutes?

 Give proper notice to people who need to attend the meeting.
 Shareholders must all be invited to a shareholders' meeting, directors to a directors' meeting, and so on.
 If a person decides not to attend, they have to sign a waiver saying they agreed not to attend.
 Give everyone who attends the meeting a packet of information about topics of discussion and voting issues This packet should contain the documents necessary for the meeting as well as minutes of the last meeting.

 Who Is Required to Keep Meeting Minutes?

 Keeping meeting minutes for S corporations and C corporations is a requirement in most states.
 Delaware, Nevada, Kansas, North Dakota, and Oklahoma do not require corporations to keep corporate minutes.
 If you own a LLC, you do not have to keep any minutes.
 It's challenging for a small business owner to keep track of their meetings and minutes, but it is still very important.

 What Is Done with Meeting Minutes?

 Keep meeting minutes with any other corporate records.
 They aren't kept on file with the state, sosave them for at least seven years if a need arises later.
 These minutes help protect the limited liability status and good standing of the corporation.
 Keep the minutes for when the shareholders or directors want to view them to see what happened at a meeting.

 If you need help with understanding what are corporate minutes, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.